 Official Triple Crown Artist

 Susan was chosen to paint at all three Triple Crown horse races becoming the first artist to do so in a single season.
 She has painted at the Breeders Cup World Championships and the Travers at Saratoga in New York.
 She was honored recently as the Official Triple Crown artist and is the Official Artist for Jockey Victor Espinoza.
 Susan was the Official Artist for American Pharoah during his bid for the Triple Crown.
 She has also been the Official Artist of many Kentucky Derby and Preakness winners, including California Chrome, I’ll Have Another, Big Brown, and Triple Crown Winner American Pharoah.

-Susan has been commissioned to create sculptures of renowned subjects such as Seattle Slew and his jockey Jean Cruget, and just recently completed a commissioned life-sized bronze of a national/world champion Arabian horses in California and Missouri.
+Susan has been commissioned to create sculptures of renowned subjects such as Seattle Slew and his jockey Jean Cruget, and just recently completed commissioned life-sized bronzes of a national/world champion Arabian horses in California and Missouri.
 Susan’s sculptures capture human and animal life from table-top sized pieces to life-sized and larger than life.
 Susan also was recently commissioned to create and hand-paint a custom life-sized Thoroughbred sculpture, painting and metal work for the new luxury hotel Cambria in downtown Louisville, Kentucky.
 Susan also custom created a unique series of 7 sculptures depicting the history of Wine making for the 7 niche’s in the Wine Cave at the estate of Primatara Thoroughbreds, among other great sculptures for the client, and many more.